chrishefele/crashview/README.md

 ## System Descriptions & Operation

-The original, raw datasets are in the /download directory.  "bike_data1_0223.csv" is for Mercer county and has about 50K rows.
+The original, raw datasets are in the /download directory.  bike_crashes.csv is a symbolic link to an appropriate input dataset.

-The output of the geocoding scripts in /src  are put in the /data directory.
+The output of the geocoding scripts put in the /data directory.

 All the datasets can be rebuilt using the /src/mk_all_data.sh script, which coordinates all the other scripts.